-Who are the top ten adult entertainment companies in the world today?
+Who are the top ten porn companies in the world today?

 Despite the fact that the material they produce is widely available, well marketed and easy to find, most of the porn companies are not that easy to understand when it comes to their ownership and structure.

 Many of the adult entertainment companies behind the powerhouses of internet porn are owned by holding companies, linked to defunct businesses and are listed with offshore headquarters.

 No doubt much of this is linked to the legality of their operations with porn being legislated with varying degrees of censorship across the world.
 It would be hard not to be cynical about the financial benefits that may come with these complex structures and some may certainly be established in this way to avoid heavy taxation.